ablaom/MachineLearningInJulia2020/tutorials.md

 `?RandomSearch` for details) we'll let the algorithm generate these priors automatically.

-In `RandomSearch` the `scale` attribute of a one-dimensional range only plays a role if we specify a *function*, which means we'll need to apply the corresponding inverse transform to our bounds, like
+#### Aside on ranges and sampling (technical bit)

-this:
+In `RandomSearch` the `scale` attribute of a one-dimensional range only plays a role if we specify a *function*, in which case we need to apply the corresponding inverse transform to our bounds.
+If instead of the above definition of `r` we use

 ```julia
 r = range(model, :(logistic_classifier.lambda), lower = -2, upper=2, scale=x->10^x)